-Internally, Nick is on site later this week to sort out the soil and waste pipes and do a bit of stuff with the MVHR.
+Internally, there's some work on soil pipes and the MVHR, but no sign of the MVHR unit itself.
 Once MBC have completed their air test next week, we can really go at it with first fix, so I need to make decisions on external electrics.
 On order is the big brise soleil for the floor to roof window in front of the stairwell.
 The plans for this look great but I'm waiting on a production date at the moment as the framework is a first fix item.
 The wooden fins can go on any time after that.
 Similarly, I have a guy coming to measure up for the external motorised roller blinds for the other large south facing windows.
 As long as sufficient clearance is left with the cladding, these don't need to be installed as part of first fix so we're not so reliant on a production date for these.
 They have a lead time of 3 to 4 weeks.

 There's plenty that I've omitted, I'm sure, but it will all follow in due course.
 It will be great to get past the air test and make some good progress in doors.